hattyhacker/BareMetal-OS/src/BareNaked-Monitor/README.md

-# BareMetal Monitor
+# BareNaked Monitor

-A simple command line interface for the BareMetal kernel.
+A simple command line interface for the BareNaked kernel.

 ## Prerequisites